top of page

-A Simple Guide to Self-Build Planning Permission in Norfolk and Suffolk
+Navigating Planning Permission for Self-Build Homes in Norfolk and Suffolk

 Planning permission is a legal requirement to build a new house in the UK.
-It’s there to make sure that developments are safe, suitable, and in keeping with the area around them.
-It also helps protect the local environment, road access, and neighbouring properties.
+It ensures that developments are safe, suitable, and in keeping with the area around them.
+It also helps protect the local environment, road access, and neighboring properties.

-If you start building without permission, you could be forced to undo the work.
-It’s always best to get the right approvals before anything begins.
+Starting a build without permission could force you to undo your work.
+It’s always best to secure the right approvals before any construction begins.

-In Norfolk and Suffolk, local councils like Broadland, South Norfolk, West Suffolk, and East Suffolk each have slightly different planning policies, especially in conservation areas, coastal zones, or the Norfolk Broads.
-The good news is that the general steps for getting permission are the same wherever you are.
+In Norfolk and Suffolk, local councils like Broadland, South Norfolk, West Suffolk, and East Suffolk have slightly different planning policies.
+This is especially true in conservation areas, coastal zones, or the Norfolk Broads.
+The good news is that the general steps for securing permission are the same regardless of where you are.

 1. Permission in Principle: A Low-Risk Starting Point

-Permission in Principle (PiP) is the simplest type of planning application and is often used to explore the potential of a plot before committing too much time or money.
+Permission in Principle (PiP) is the simplest type of planning application.
+It's often used to explore the potential of a plot before investing significant time or money.

 You submit a basic form that outlines:

-There’s no need to include full designs or technical drawings at this stage.
+There's no need for full designs or technical drawings at this early stage.

 PiP is ideal if you’re just starting out.
-Maybe you’ve seen a patch of land on the edge of a village in South Norfolk or in a quiet part of Mid Suffolk, and you’re wondering if a home might be allowed there.
+Perhaps you've spotted a patch of land on the edge of a village in South Norfolk or in a quiet part of Mid Suffolk.
+You might be wondering if a home would be permitted there.

-If PiP is approved, you’ll still need to follow it up with a Technical Details Consent application, which fills in all the missing pieces.
-But getting PiP first gives you confidence to move ahead.
+If PiP is approved, you’ll still need to follow it up with a Technical Details Consent application to fill in all the missing pieces.
+However, getting PiP first gives you the confidence to move ahead.

 2. Outline Planning Permission: Sketching Out the Big Picture